lukepur/data-workflow-engine/README.md

 {
   data: Object, // a 'pruned' representation of `dataInstanceObject` - unmet preconditions and unspecified data items are removed
   derived: Object, // object containing the results of the derived calculations (derived id's are object keys, with results the values)
-  input_section_states: Object, // object containing the state of the workflow nodes for `dataInstanceObject`.
+  section_states: Object, // object containing the state of the workflow nodes for `dataInstanceObject`.
 Each section's ID is a key in the object, and the value has the properties: `status` (either 'valid' or 'invalid') and `validationMessages` which contains an array of `validationMessage` objects
   edge_states: Array // an array of the edge states of the configuration, enhanced with a `status` property - 'active' or 'inactive' depending on whether the `dataInstanceObject` activates this edge
 }
 ```